Cheliyama: Demographics

 According to the 2011 Census of India, Cheyama had a total population of 7,413 of which 3,809 (51%) were males and 3,604 (49%) were females.
 There were 853 persons in the age range of 0–6 years.
 The total number of literate persons in Cheyama was 4,758 (72.53% of the population over 6 years).

 Civic administration

 CD block HQ

 The headquarters of Raghunathpur II CD block are located at Chelyama.

 Transport

 The State Highway 8 running from Santaldih (in the Purulia district) to Majhdia (in the Nadia district) passes through Chelyama.

 Education

 Santaldih College was established in 2008 at Usir, PO Chatarmahul.

 Cheleyma Bijoli Prova High School is a Bengali-medium coeducational institution established in 1945.
 It has facilities for teaching from class V to class XII.
 It has a library with 2,100 books.

 Cheleyama B.C.Girls H.S.
 High School is a Bengali-medium girls only institution established in 1960.
 It has facilities for teaching from class V to class XII.

 Culture

 There is a Radha Vinod temple, dated 1619 Sakabda (around 17th century), at Cheliyama.
 The richly decorated terracotta depict Krishnalila (divine love of Krishna) and Ramayana scenes.

-Achkoda, like Cheliyama, showcases aatchala-style temples with terracotta work on the walls.
-However, while there has been restoration at Cheliyama, Achkoda remains untouched.